samson-ej/gasoly/README.md

 # Gasoly
 A miles per gallon tracking tool with a side of price-at-the-pump history

+## 2022.5.23 some progress
+The uri tedium continues, but can now create
+JSON data that sadly doesn't go anywhere yet.

 ## 2022.5.13 - oops and yey
 Left something in uri I shouldn't have.
 Fixed now though.